DavidRodriguezSoaresCUI/PyYoloCR/README.md

 # Notice and Licensing
+The software contained in this repository is the property of `David Rodriguez`, except portions of code that are the property of bitbucket user `YuriZero`.

 This software is provided as-is, without any warranties of any kind.
 Use it at your own risk.
 You can find the full license in the `LICENSE` file included in this repository.

 To avoid fragmentation, please only fork this project if you intend to significantly improve it in some way, and in that case prefer issuing a pull request instead if possible.